Subscribe to Money & Life

 - to recognise members who contribute to Future2, including by way of acknowledgments of support on the internet;

-- to facilitate the audit of CPD, including requests made by third parties verifying the satisfaction of CPD criteria;
+- to facilitate the audit of Continuing Professional Development (CPD), including requests made by third parties verifying the satisfaction of CPD criteria; and

-- to enable FPA to respond to queries from third parties, including without limitation financial institutions and licensees, in relation to membership status of the FPA including current employment details and membership status;
+- to enable FAAA to respond to queries from third parties, including without limitation financial institutions and licensees, or as required by law, in relation to membership status of the FAAA including current employment details and membership status; and

 We will only collect personal information from you that is necessary for one or more of our functions and activities.

-We will only collect personal information from you by lawful and fair means, without being unreasonably intrusive, such as when you complete a membership application or update form, enrolment form, registration form (for in person or online services), newsletter subscription form or questionnaire, and/or when you create an account with the Money & Life website.
-At or before the time we collect personal information from you we will take reasonable steps to inform you why we are collecting that personal information, who else we might disclose that personal information to and what will happen if you do not provide personal information to us.
+We will only collect personal information from you by lawful and fair means, without being unreasonably intrusive, such as when you complete a membership application or update form, enrolment form, registration form (for in person or online services) or questionnaire etc. At or before the time we collect personal information from you we will take reasonable steps to inform you why we are collecting that personal information, who else we might disclose that personal information to and what will happen if you do not provide personal information to us.

-Where reasonable and practicable, we will only collect personal information about you, from you.
+- where reasonable and practicable, we will only collect personal information about you, from you; and

-Wherever it is lawful and practicable, we will give you the option of not identifying yourself or not providing personal information when entering transactions with us.
+- wherever it is lawful and practicable, we will give you the option of not identifying yourself or not providing personal information when entering into transactions with us.

 However, failure to provide full and complete information we request may mean that we are unable to provide services to you fully and properly.